-MEX file: These are C and C++ files which are linked directly to MATLAB at the time of run time.
-MEX files have the capacity to crash MATLAB application, so that needs to be handled carefully.
+MEX file: These are C and C++ files that are linked directly to MATLAB at the time of run time.
+MEX files have the capacity to crash the MATLAB application, so that needs to be handled carefully.

 Q2.
 Explain Interpolation and Extrapolation in MATLAB along with their types?

-Interpolation is a word used for taking out the function values between data point in an array.
-Whereas Extrapolation is a word referred to finding values beyond the endpoint of the array.
+Interpolation is a word used for taking out the function values between data points in an array.
+Whereas Extrapolation is a word referring to finding values beyond the endpoint of the array.
 Interpolation & Extrapolation are of two types:

 a.
 Linear Interpolation and Extrapolation